GauthierGesquiere/Connect4Examn/README.md

 ```

 ## **Finnished Game/AI**
-After I implemented these algorithms I had a finnishing game/AI.
+After I implemented these algorithms I had a finnished game/AI.
 I could only win once, since my AI is way to smart for me.